samertm/samertm.com/source/about/index.md

 date: 2014-04-08
 ---

 I'm Samer Masterson, and you've stumbled upon my site.
-I am a software engineer at Sourcegraph in San Francisco, and an Emacs Lisp engineer in my free time.
+I'm currently a software engineer at Dropbox working on the Dropbox desktop client.
 I enjoy talking about Emacs, productivity, organization, compilers, lisp, and music.

 I was in the first Summer '14 batch of [Recurse Center](https://recurse.com), where people go to do cool things.
 I made some stuff and had a blast!